Automate Your Workflow and Improve Efficiency in Salesforce

 This may consist of several components for various aspects of your campaigns, such as email marketing, SEO, CRM, and general content marketing.

 More often than not, you are required to funnel data from one platform to another.
-For example, if you use a CRM software like Salesforce, you can use an existing integration from your landing page builder, contact form tool, or CMS to transfer lead information.
+For example, if you use a CRM software like Salesforce, you can use an existing integration from your landing page builder, contact form tool, or CMS to transfer email to lead Salesforce.

 In some cases, however, you have to export the data into a CSV document first before you can import it to Salesforce — that or the tedious and time-consuming process of manual data entry, which also introduces the possibility of human error.